 What Currency Should You Use To Tip?

 You can tip using US Dollar or local Tanzanian currency.
-If you are tipping with US dollar make sure you are providing them with bills which are above 2002 as the older ones are not accepted or exchanged in Tanzania.
+If you are tipping with US dollar then make sure you are providing them with bills which are above 2002 as the older ones are not accepted or exchanged in Tanzania.

 Donation Of Clothing & Equipment For Tipping